 - Propane offers better control of temperature.
 But electric is also nice because you don’t have to deal with your propane running out.

 - A 2 door model is nice because you don’t lose the heat when adding more wood chips to the smoker.

 - The cheaper bullet smokers are great for fish (here’s our smoked salmon recipe) but harder to keep heat in the winter.
 (At least here in PA.)

-The rub is a menagerie of spices rubbed on the roast and left to sit.
+This is a great rub and we use it on ribs and pulled pork or even chicken.
+So mix the spices and rub all over the roast and let it sit while you prepare your smoker and to bring it to room temperature.
 When you go to place it on the smoker, make sure the fat side is up so as it melts it bastes the meat.

 Another cool thing about smokers is that you can buy a variety of wood chips to give it flavor.
 The have apple, maple, hickory, mesquite, you name it.
 They add a special something to that smokey flavor.

 How Long to Smoke Barbecue Brisket

 Now to make this 4 1/2 lb brisket, the rule of thumb is 1 – 1 1/2 hours per pound and keep your temperatures between 200 – 225 degrees F. So we ended up cooking this at 200 degrees F for about 5 hours.

 If you have a meat thermometer you can make sure it’s done.
 Then let it sit for about 15 minutes to rest and gather the juices.